sh1boot/sh1boot.github.io/_posts/2025-11-22-evenly-distirbuted-colours.md

 </figure>

-This gives uniform coverage of a square in the chroma plane, so it has pointy corners of extra saturation.
+This gives uniform coverage of a square in the chroma plane, so it has pointy corners where the saturation reaches further out than it can near the edges.
 It's probably going out of gamut and being clipped in unpredictable ways.

-We can convert this to a uniform disc by randomising radius and angle, instead.
-To make this uniform you have to take the square root of the radius, which compensates for what would otherwise be an over-concentration of points at the centre (because with a shorter radius the different angles around that circle fall closer together).
+In another problem space we could use rejection sampling to avoid those ugly corners, but then we can't define a colour as a simple function of
+$n$.
+Instead, a technique to map two uniform random values (a square) to a uniform distribution over a disc is to take one value as the radius and the other as an angle around that circle.
+Squaring the value used as radius compensates for the over-concentration of points around the centre (proof left as an exercise for Google search).

+Does this retain the mathematical rigor of low-discrepancy sequences?
+No.  Not at all.
+But it's the best I have right now.

-Here's what that gives us for OKLCh:
+And here's what that gives us for OKLCh:
 <figure>
 <div class="example">
 {%- for n in (0..62) %}